 What to do: Present the water-fasted axenic animals (recipients) with an aqueous suspension of feces from the donor animal.

-How to do it: Soon after arriving at work on the morning of Day 2, obtain as many freshly passed feces as possible from the donor animal by gently rubbing its abdomen with your finger.
-Place the stools in an empty water bottle and fill it half full with water, making sure that no sterilant (e.g. peracetic acid) is allowed to get into or near this water bottle.
+How to do it: Early on the morning of Day 2, obtain as many freshly passed fecal pellets as possible from the donor animal by gently rubbing its abdomen with your finger.
+Collect the stools in an appropriately sized culture tube containing ~1 ml of sterile, untreated (i.e. no chlorine, no acid) water and securely close the tube.
+Immediately transfer the tube to the recipient isolator/area.
+Upon entering the culture tube to the recipient isolator, remove any residual sterilant, with particular attention to the culture tube cap so that no sterilant enters the inside of the tube.
+This may be accomplished by rinsing with water from a drinking bottle.
+Place the collected fecal pellets into a water drinking bottle that is ~1/4 full of autoclaved, untreated water.
 Place the stopper on the water bottle and shake it vigorously for one minute.
 This procedure, up to this point in time, should not take more than five to six minutes.
 Place this water bottle onto the first cage of animals to be associated and allow them to drink from it for five minutes.
-Then remove it to the second cage for five minutes, etc., until it has been presented to the animals in every cage.
-Finally, after the last cage has had the water bottle for five minutes, dispense the remaining contents equally into the other water bottles in the isolator, fill them with water and then supply each cage with one such water bottle.
-At the end of the day, just before leaving work, withdraw all the water bottles from the recipient animals.
+Then move it to the second cage for five minutes, etc., until it has been presented to the animals in every cage.
+Return water drinking bottles containing fresh water to all cages.
+This process must be completed within 1 hour after donor fecal pellet collection.

 Why do it: To get the obligately anaerobic bacteria that comprise the microflora into the gastrointestinal tract of the recipient animals as quickly as possible.
 The majority of these bacteria will start to die as soon as the feces are passed out to the donor mouse due to oxygen toxicity.